About this day

 About Matthew Stibbe

-Matthew Stibbe is Professor of Modern European History at Sheffield Hallam University and a specialist on twentieth-century Germany.
-His many books include Women in the Third Reich (Arnold, 2003) and Germany 1914-1933: Politics, Society and Culture (Pearson, 2010).
+Matthew Stibbe is Professor of Modern European History at Sheffield Hallam University, specialising in twentieth-century Germany.
+His many books include Women in the Third Reich and Germany 1914-1933: Politics, Society and Culture.